andreathniah/bucketoftears/_posts/2023-03-17-stored-xss-data-exfiltration.md

 Long story short, SOP prevents one origin from accessing resources of another origin.

 Origin here is defined as `protocol://hostname:port`.
-In other words, for one origin to be evaluated as the same with another origin, the values of these three variables must be _exactly_ the same.
+In other words, in order for one origin to be considered the same as another origin, the values of these three variables must be _exactly_ the same.

 Let's take `https://example.com/latest` as an example: